 Indefinitely confined voters

 Can’t make it to the polls due to age, hospitalization or disability?
 You can become a permanent absentee voter by requesting an absentee ballot for all elections.
-Both printed and online absentee ballot requests allow voters to certify they are indefinitely confined voters.
-(EL-121 Absentee Ballot Request also available in Spanish and Hmong.)
+Being indefinitely confined does not require permanent or total inability to travel outside of the residence.

 Register to vote